Effective 7/1/15 - 6/30/17

 Family Member is defined as: the employee's spouse or same or opposite sex domestic partner, child, parent, grandparent, grandchild, sister, or brother.
 It also includes individuals in the following relationships with the employee's spouse or domestic partner: child, parent, and grandparent.
 "Child" also includes any child residing in the employee's home through foster care, legal guardianship or custody.
 Family members include those persons in a "step" relationship.

-31.2 The twelve (12) week FMLA leave entitlement is available to the employee each calendar year, provided that eligibility requirement listed in (a) are met.
+31.2 The twelve (12) week FMLA leave entitlement is available to the employee each calendar year, provided that eligibility requirements listed in 31.1 are met.

 31.5 Parental Leave.
 Parental leave is defined as: up to four months of leave taken after the birth of a child to the employee, spouse or domestic partner, or because of the placement of a child with the employee or domestic partner through adoption or foster care.
 Parental leave may extend up to four months, including time covered by the FMLA, during the first year after the child's birth or placement.
 Extensions beyond four (4) months may be approved by the Employer.